If the idea of building a strawbale house makes you think of the Three Little Pigs, you might want to read the next

 When she got old enough to think about building her own house she wondered how to make it better.
 Maybe if it had more fireplaces to keep her warmer in the winter and a fan in every room to cool her down in the summer… Maybe she could install a network of tubes to move air around and make it drier or damper as needed… Or maybe there was a better way to build a house than to build it with brick?
 She asked everyone she knew if there were any other ways to build but was told, “Brick is the best way, that is how it is done.”

-But she was a stubborn and independent piggy and she began to try to invent a better way of building, one that the wolves still couldn’t blow down but that worked a little better and didn’t involve quite so much chopping and burning.
-She saw that the local farmer had lots of straw bales left over from growing wheat, and imagined what fun it would be to just stack up all those bales like big, fuzzy Legos and put a roof on and have a house!
+But she was a stubborn and independent piggy and she began to try to invent a better way of building, one that the wolves still couldn’t blow down but that worked a little better than brick and didn’t involve quite so much chopping and burning.
+She saw that the local farmer had lots of bales of straw left over from growing wheat, and imagined what fun it would be to just stack up all those bales like big, fuzzy blocks and put a roof on and have a house!
 She told her father her idea.

-“You know what happened to your uncle when he built with straw,” he said gravely.
+“You know what happened to your uncle when he built with straw,” he said gravely, “The wolf blew his house right down.”

 “This is different!” she insisted, “These are big, solid, heavy blocks, not just handfuls of straw.
 It will be much stronger and safer than what he built.”

 “Ok, if you say so, but why would you want to do something silly like that when you could have a fine brick house someday?” he asked.